Consequences of Not Having a Partnership Agreement

 Introduction

-Consequences of not having a Partnership Deed
+Consequences of Not Having a Partnership Deed

 A firm that operates without a partnership agreement may face the following consequences: